-Tickets are now on sale for Company at the Bernard B. Jacobs Theatre on Broadway.
+Company returns to the Bernard B. Jacobs Theatre on Broadway.
+Book Company tickets in New York now.

 This new revival, which took home four out of its nine Olivier Award nominations in 2019 (including ‘Best Musical Revival’), made headlines as the first gender-reversed production of Company to have been officially licensed by Stephen Sondheim.
 The leading male role of Bobby was changed to a leading female role named Bobbie, offering a fresh, new perspective on singledom, love and marriage.
 A handful of supporting characters were also gender-switched for the revival, including the inclusion of a gay couple by turning the role of Amy into Jamie.